ibm-cloud-docs/vmwaresolutions/services/vrops_overview.md

 {{site.data.content.para-promotion-services}}

-The current versions that are installed are vROps 8.10 and vRLI 8.10.
+The service versions available for deployment are vROps 8.10 and vRLI 8.10.
 {: note}

 ## Technical specifications for vRealize Operations and Log Insight